 The third remedy or factor in learning to love our fellowmen is to appreciate that there is a natural animal-inherited tendency in all species—the human included—to fall back into a feeling of solidarity with its own kind, a drawing away from the other race, the other nationality, the other tribe or class for the paramount reason that they are not like you.
-One must always, everywhere in the world, but particularly when pioneering, be on one’s guard against this and aware of it for what it is—a strong animal trait inherited from our past.
+One must always, everywhere in the world, but particularly when pioneering, be on ones guard against this and aware of it for what it is—a strong animal trait inherited from our past.
 It is what in the barn yard keeps chickens together with other chickens, ducks with ducks, pigs with pigs, cows with cows—and in their wild state crows with crows and lions with lions!
 It is scarcely a quality a Bahá’í should tolerate in

 himself!
 And yet each one of us is likely—some of the time or, alas, most of the time—to fall into this pit of comparing others with ourselves (to their detriment, naturally) and of condemning their habits and way of life as compared to that which we were used to in our own country.
-Far too often in foreign lands one finds a community where all the Persians are lumped together and associate with themselves (talking Persian all the time) and all the Americans associate with each other almost exclusively; yet if you asked either group why they do this you more than likely would hear indignant denials that it was so; we do such things often unconsciously, not even aware we are doing them, just following the old animal pattern inherited from millions of years of evolution: stick to your kind.
+Far too often in foreign lands one finds a community where all the Persians are lumped together and associate with themselves (talking Persian all the time), and all the Americans associate with each other almost exclusively; yet if you asked either group why they do this you more than likely would hear indignant denials that it was so; we do such things often unconsciously, not even aware we are doing them, just following the old animal pattern inherited from millions of years of evolution: stick to your kind.
 Yet this is just what Bahá’u’lláh has destroyed, saying we are all the leaves of one tree, and that honour is his who loves mankind, not his tribe, his race or his nation.

 I have thought about this subject a great deal, for all of us suddenly find we, at some time, are cleaving to our own kind with a sense of relief, self-righteousness and superiority.
 I have come to a somewhat prosaic way of getting my own mind back on the Bahá’í track, so to speak.
 I play a sort of mental game of what I visualize as matching cards: an ace comes up, I put another ace on it; a 10 is turned over, I put another 10 on it.
-What this amounts to is that whenever I find an event or a fact in the country and among the people I am visiting that arouses a violent reaction of criticism on my part I immediately try to find a counterpart in another part of the world, preferably my own.
+What this amounts to is that whenever I find an event or a fact in the country and among the people I am visiting that arouses a violent reaction of criticism on my part, I immediately try to find a counterpart in another part of the world, preferably my own.
 I will give some examples: I get black fungus in my ears and am distressed mentally and physically; my first reaction is a strong reproach to myself: “Well, of course, if you will travel in the tropics!”
 Then I at once remind myself I already had it four times, once in my